-Fig. 2 Location of sampling points on the dump.
+Fig. 2 Locatization of sampling points on the ČSM Mine dump.

 “Szotkówka I” of KWK “Jas-Mos”

 The “Szotkówka I” dump is administered by the company KWK “Jas-Mos”.
-For the study, samples from 16 sampling points were collected.
+For the study, samples from 16 sampling points were collected (Fig. 4).